 The number of clothing items you take will depend on your itinerary, your personality, and the climate in which youโre visiting.
 A major factor thatโs often forgotten about is asking yourself: is there a washer machine or easily accessible washing facilities where youโre going?

-Your baby checklist may somewhat differ depending on your age and stage, but here are some things worth considering:
+Your baby essentials may somewhat differ depending on your age and stage, but here are some things worth considering:

 - Armbands/Floaties